douglasgscofield/add-to-Qiime-DB/README.md

 for the blast being as you see it above.
 The `seqs.ids` file produced by this step is used in the two following steps.

-Note that the `sort -k1,2 -u` command removes redundant blast subject sequences for which the first two columns (the merged gi and taxon IDs and the GenBank accession ID) are identical.
+Note that the `sort -k1 -u` command removes redundant blast subject sequences for which the first column (the merged gi and taxon IDs) are identical.
+If the `--with-gi` option was specified, the sort command should be `sort -k1,2 -u`.

 This process works solely on IDs, and there is no provision for choosing the most appropriate HSP.
 If you feel there might be some issues with the HSP